A guide to bridging loans for businesses

 Invoice finance, where you borrow against money you’re owed, can help you release cash locked in overdue debt.
 This type of finance is common among smaller businesses which need quick cash to cover a cashflow gap or an unexpected bill.
 You might opt for a commercial mortgage rather than a bridging loan if you own a property outright; by entering into a longer arrangement, you could save money on interest, but have less flexibility.

-When you partner with OakNorth, you partner with entrepreneurs that understand your vision and know-how to get you there.
+When you partner with OakNorth, you partner with entrepreneurs who understand your vision and know-how to get you there.
 We’re:

 With us you can get funded in days or weeks rather than months.